-<main criteria="" each="" evaluation="" for="" th="" ty<="">pe of proposal></main> pe of proposal> Type of proposal Matters for verification Appropriation of Retained Earnings State of shareholder returns Appointment of Directors State of the enhancement of enterprise value Situation regarding scandals, etc. Appointment of Independent Outside Directors Attendance at Board of Directors meetings, etc. Handling of issues related to sustainability (medium- to long term sustainability involving ESG factors) Appointment of Audit & Situation regarding scandals, etc. Supervisory Board Member Appointment of independent outside Audit & Supervisory Board Members Attendance at the Board of Directors meetings and the Audit & Supervisory Board meetings Appointment of Accounting Auditor Accounting Auditors have not caused any accounting fraud Remuneration and Bonuses for Status of the enhancement of enterprise value Directors Attendance at Board of Directors meetings, etc. Retirement benefits and condolence money for officers Situation regarding scandals, etc. Issuance of Share acquisition rights and Stock Compensation Presence or absence of performance-linked remuneration, eligible people Whether the proportion of shares held by existing shareholders has declined or not
+<Main evaluation criteria for each type of proposal>

-Changes in the Articles of Incorporation Careful examination of individual cases Takeover defense measures Careful examination of individual cases Matters Proposed by the Shareholder Careful examination of individual cases
+Type of proposal Matters for verification Appropriation of Retained Earnings State of shareholder returns Appointment of Directors State of the enhancement of enterprise value Situation regarding scandals, etc. Appointment of Independent Outside Directors Attendance at Board of Directors meetings, etc. Handling of issues related to sustainability (medium- to long term sustainability involving ESG factors) Appointment of Audit & Situation regarding scandals, etc. Supervisory Board Member Appointment of independent outside Audit & Supervisory Board Members Attendance at the Board of Directors meetings and the Audit & Supervisory Board meetings Appointment of Accounting Auditor Accounting Auditors have not caused any accounting fraud Remuneration and Bonuses for Status of the enhancement of enterprise value Directors Attendance at Board of Directors meetings, etc. Retirement benefits and condolence money for officers Situation regarding scandals, etc. Issuance of Share acquisition rights and Stock Compensation Presence or absence of performance-linked remuneration, eligible people Whether the proportion of shares held by existing shareholders has declined or not Changes in the Articles of Incorporation Careful examination of individual cases Takeover defense measures Careful examination of individual cases Matters Proposed by the Shareholder Careful examination of individual cases